 Consuming peppermint tea is a great way to improve overall health.
 It achieves this in multiple ways.
 It is known to decrease pain, reduce anxiety, treat halitosis (bad breath), and even assist weight loss.
 The largest impact of this tea is seen in the digestive system.

 Poppy tea is popular worldwide and has been used since ancient times.
-You can make poppy tea with the pods or the seeds of the Papaver somniferum plant.
+You can make poppy tea with the pods or the seeds of the poppy plant.
 Recently, it has been more popular to make the tea with seeds because they are easier to find.
 It is known to have a very bitter taste and may require honey to sweeten.
-Poppy tea may contain small amounts of opiate alkaloids.
-I have discovered an amazing post describing How to make Poppy Seed Tea that you can read for more information.
+There are several types of poppy seeds, and it is important to select the proper type.
+Fore more information, you can check out this external website explaining How to make Poppy Seed Tea.

 Roasted Barley Tea